wordofwarning/wordofwarning.org/current/2015-haphazard/ongoing/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-*Presented by* Word of Warning + Z-arts*: a free event for the curious of all ages.<br>Turn up at Z-arts any time from 12noon to 4pm… Come and go as you please.*
+*A free event for the curious of all ages presented by* Word of Warning *+* Z-arts*.<br>Turn up at Z-arts any time from 12noon to 4pm… Come and go as you please.*

 ####Ongoing Activities (subject to change):